 “EastEnders has a history of doing ground-breaking stories that resonate with the nation.
 When Mick and Linda start to worry about Ollie’s behaviour, they face various challenges as they search for the answers necessary to help their son.
 EastEnders has been privileged to work closely with the National Autistic Society to accurately depict the pressure and struggles that can be felt by parents as they begin this journey.” – Jon Sen, Executive Producer of EastEnders

 Over the past few years, since a fall from his highchair, Ollie has been having regular check-ups at the hospital which has led to the signs of autism being noted.
 In the coming weeks, Mick and Linda will begin the autism assessment process with Ollie.
-But first Mick has to come to terms with the fact the potential diagnosis isn’t as new for Linda as it is for him.
+But first, Mick must come to terms with the fact the potential diagnosis isn’t as new for Linda as it is for him.

 “We were absolutely delighted when EastEnders contacted us about this storyline.
 We jumped at the chance to be involved because we recognised that it was a fantastic opportunity to help millions of viewers understand more about the autism assessment process and what families go through in order to get a diagnosis.